eEcoLiDAR/PhDPaper1_Classifying_wetland_habitats/README.md

 This repository consist the scripts which was used for

-Zs.
-Koma, A. C. Seijmonsbergen and W. D. Kissling (submitted): Classifying wetland habitats using fine-scale LiDAR metrics derived from country-wide Airborne Laser Scanning manuscript
+Koma, Z., Seijmonsbergen, A.C. & Kissling, W.D.
+(2020): Classifying wetland-related land cover types and habitats using fine-scale lidar metrics derived from country-wide Airborne Laser Scanning.
+Remote Sensing in Ecology and Conservation (in press)

 The codes are still under a cleaning process.
 The scripts were built using the 2.0.3 version of lidR.